Utah Admin. Code R590-148-9 - Benefit Trigger Standards for Qualified Long-Term Care Insurance Contracts

 long-term care insurance contract shall pay only for qualified long-term care

-services received by a chronically ill individual provided pursuant to a plan
+services received by a chronically ill individual provided under a plan of care

 (2) A qualified long-term care insurance